mikeasilva/handbook-diff/markdown/30-callings-in-the-church.md

 Approved by

-Mission presidency (or, when authorized by the mission president, the district presidency)[2](/study/manual/general-handbook/30-callings-in-the-church?lang=eng#figure8_note2) |
+Mission presidency (or, when authorized by the mission president, the district presidency) |

 Sustained by